zeditor01/Z25A/00_NETWORK.md

 ## Edit devmapz25a.txt

+Ensure that the devicemap includes a general OSA and a tunnel OSA.
+We want to map the general OSA to Path F0 ( enp0s31f6 : the ethernet adapter on the host linux-intel system).
+We want to map the tunnel OSA to one of the tunnel adapters ( we'll pick tap1 on path A1 )
 ```
 [manager]  # tap define network adapter (OSA) for communication with Linux
 name awsosa 0024 --path=A1 --pathtype=OSD --tunnel_intf=y   # QDIO mode